 Our touring today reveals Kochi’s multi-layered past, a rich brew of Arab, Portuguese, British, and Dutch influences.
 We begin with the Dutch Palace, actually built by the Portuguese as a gift for the Raja of Kochi in 1555.
 The Dutch renovated and expanded it a century later, earning it its name.
 The palace also contains some of India’s finest mythological murals depicting scenes from the classics, the Ramayana and Mahabharata.
 Then we see St. Francis, India’s first European church (ca. 1510), famed as the original burial site of Portuguese explorer Vasco de Gama, who died in 1524 while on his third visit to India.
 Not immune to the turbulence of the colonial era, the originally Catholic St. Francis changed hands – and denominations – with each new power that took local control, becoming a Protestant Dutch Reformed church in 1663 then an English Anglican church in 1804.

-In the evening, A farewell dinner and we attend a Kathakali dance performance, where facial expressions and hand gestures combine with movement to create a highly expressive traditional Kerala art form.
+In the evening, a farewell dinner followed by attendance at a Kathakali dance performance, where facial expressions and hand gestures combine with movement to create a highly expressive traditional Kerala art form.
 Distinct among the six classical Indian dances, Kathakali is a highly dramatic and mimetic dance depicting various stories from Indian epics.
 It originated in Kerala during the 17th century and has developed over the years with improved looks, refined gestures and added themes besides more ornate singing and precise drumming.

 Sat, February 22: Houseboat – Departure (B)